 Eric also had a fun challenge here, when he navigated the boat in a very narrow gap between two towering islands, where we found a peaceful spot to anchor and chill out for a while.
 This place was magnificent for kayak exploring.
 On the way out the next day, Eric and the boys found a big rock to jump off into the ocean.
 Not for the faint of heart!

-18. Ban Laem Sak : December 30th, 2014 – We anchored outside of Ban Laem Sak the next day, and then spent a good amount of time trying to figure out how to get ashore.
+18. Ban Laem Sak : December 30th, 2014 – We anchored outside of Ban Laem Sak the next day and spent a good amount of time trying to figure out how to get ashore.
 We wanted provisions, but the water was shallow very far out, so we couldn’t bring the boat close and it was too muddy to bring the skiff in without getting stuck.
 We finally found a rather treacherous spot to get the skiff to shore, and spent the day walking around this town and gathering water, fruits and vegetables.

 When it was time to leave, the tide had gone out further and getting our whole family loaded on the skiff with the groceries was obviously not going to work, as it was far too shallow and muddy.
 So I ended up taking the kids, and the food and water, in a taxi to a deeper water port up the coast a bit.
 Eric took the skiff by himself to the boat, and met us at the port.
 While we were waiting for Eric, Zach dropped one of his shoes off the pier into the mud, twenty feet below.
 A local kid climbed down and rescued it for him, walking out knee deep in the mud to retrieve the shoe.
 Zach repaid him with some oranges.